top of page

 No. Law enforcement officers do not have to advise you of your rights unless there is an incustodial interrogation taking place.

-• Can I chose the attorney that will be appointed to represent me?
+• Can I choose the attorney that will be appointed to represent me?

 No. If you obtain a court appointed attorney they are assigned on a rotating basis and the fee they are authorized by the court becomes a lien on your property.
 You can hire the private attorney of your choice.